Can Pope Leo remain an American citizen now that he is a foreign head of state? - ExBulletin

 The fundamental question is whether foreign leaders should hold American citizenship when they also enjoy large immunity from American laws, said Peter Spiro, professor of law at the University of the Temple and expert in citizenship law.
 Such immunity comes up against the constitutional principle that no American citizen should be above the law.

-However, the United States Supreme Court in a 1980 decision decided that the Americans could not be stripped of their citizenship unless they only make him.
+However, the United States Supreme Court A 1980 decision Judged that the Americans cannot be stripped of their citizenship unless they intentionally renounce it.

 The State Department never assumes that you intend to lose your citizenship, unless you specifically say it thanks to the renunciation process, said Spiro.